virtualritz/rust-diffusion-limited-aggregation/README.md

 ### Cloud Rendering

-> “Hold on to you lug nuts it’s time for an overhaul [of your idea of
+> “Hold on to you lug nuts it’s time for an overhaul!”
-> what constitutes fast rendering]!”
 >
-> – analogously quoting Stanley Ipkiss, ‘The Mask’.
+>     – Stanley Ipkiss, ‘The Mask’.

 To render in the cloud register at [3delight.com](https://www.3delight.com/), open the 3Delight Display app